prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 He even wore a necktie, a bright bit of ribbon.
 He had a citified air about him that ate into Tom's vitals.
 The more Tom stared at the splendid marvel, the higher he turned up his nose at his finery and the shabbier and shabbier his own outfit seemed to him to grow.
-Neither boy spoke.
+% The two boys stared at each other in silence.
-If one moved, the other moved—but only sidewise, in a circle; they kept face to face and eye to eye all the time.
+If one moved, the other moved—but only sidewise, in a circle.

 Finally Tom said:
 "I can lick you!"

 "I'd like to see you try it."